Psionica/psionica.github.io/tools/ideoscope.md

 #### Discovery Rate

 This change in perspective from points to tiny spheres popping up all around semantic space enables yet another new metric.
-The discovery rate is a measure of how much new semantic territory you've dicovered in a set period of time (e.g. last month), the rate of change of the explored volume.
+The discovery rate is a measure of how much new semantic territory you've discovered in a set period of time (e.g. last month), the rate of change of the explored volume.
 This might make for an interesting target indicator based on values of exploration and conquest.

 #### Low-Dimensional Projection

 All previous metrics, even if quite informative, are simply stats or, at best, time series.
 Low-dimensional projection is a completely different way of thinking about thoughts in high-dimensional semantic spaces by reducing their dimensionality and actually *seeing* them (e.g. on a 2D plane).
-Even if this visualization technique doesn't focus on deriving specific insights from your thought process, looking at ideas popping up across jagged semantic trajectories (i.e. trains of thought), might ultimately prove informative, as well.
+Even if this visualization technique doesn't focus on deriving specific insights from your thought process, looking at ideas popping up across jagged semantic trajectories (i.e. trains of thought), might ultimately prove informative as well.
 Note that projecting high-dimensional points on a 2D plane inevitably means cutting down on the expressivity of the original spatial layouts.

 ### Linguistics